Elgendi/PPG-Synthesis/readme.md

 "Distribute Applications" in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.

-2. Files to Deploy and Package

-Files to Package for Standalone
+##  Files to Package for Standalone
 ================================
 -PPGSynth.exe
 -MCRInstaller.exe